ilanschnell/bitarray/README.rst

    ``str``: Create bitarray from a string of ``0`` and ``1``.

-   ``list``, ``tuple``, ``iterable``: Create bitarray from a sequence, each element in the sequence is converted to a bit using its truth value.
+   ``iterable``: Create bitarray from a sequence, each element in the sequence is converted to a bit using its truth value.

-   ``bitarray``: Create bitarray from another bitarray.
-This is done by copying the buffer holding the bitarray data, and is hence very fast.

    The optional keyword arguments ``endian`` specifies the bit endianness of the created bitarray object.
    Allowed values are the strings ``big`` and ``little`` (default is ``big``).

-   Note that setting the bit endianness only has an effect when accessing the machine representation of the bitarray, i.e. when using the methods: tofile, fromfile, tobytes, frombytes.
+   The bit endianness only effects the when buffer representation of the bitarray.

 **A bitarray object supports the following methods:**